 72hrs in Madrid

 Also, as in most big cities, you can view broad screens on the street Preciados.
 As the major TV networks have their headquarters in Madrid, street Preciados has an inexhaustible amount of images portrayed with cameras focusing on everyone on the walk ways.
 Be careful as your face may be on the backgrounds of national news for any reasons given to news broadcasters discussing polls, results of studies, etc.

-La Puerta de Sol is the most famous square known in Madrid, if not all of Spain for its entertaining aspects and historical features.
+La Puerta del Sol is the most famous square known in Madrid, if not of all of Spain for its entertaining aspects and historical features.
 There is a spot in this square that is called the Kilometre Zero (Kilómetro Cero), marking the centre of Spain's roads (despite experts saying it isn't really the centre of the peninsula).
 From this point you can count your mileage as ¨0¨ and start counting the distance as you walk away from the square.
-La Puerta de Sol is very representative as well for having the symbolic televised clock that is watched as the TV presenters bring in the new year.
+La Puerta del Sol is very representative as well for having the symbolic televised clock that is watched as the TV presenters bring in the new year.
 Also in the square is the famous bear and tree which symbolises the community of Madrid.

 Scroll your cursor over the images to read more about our 72 hours itinerary in Madrid.
-Click on hashtag #TandLMadrid for our Instagram feeds in the capital.
+Click on hashtag #TandLMadrid for our Instagram feeds in the Spanish capital.